AbsaOSS/hermes/README.md

 --name compare \
 --conf "spark.app.id=compare" \
 /path/to/jar/file \
---raw-format <format of the reference and new data sets> \
+--format <format of the reference and new data sets> \
 --new-path /path/to/new/data/set \
 --ref-path /path/to/referential/data/set \
---out-path /path/to/diff/output
+--outPath /path/to/diff/output
 --keys key1,key2,key3
 ```